replenish yourself (pandemic or not)

-It's an understatement to say it's been a long time with this virus.
-A virus that's wallpapered itself onto the walls of our homes and workplaces (for many the same thing), it's fondled our hearts, and casually still walks with us when we enter out into the world.
+It's an understatement to say this virus has been with us way too long.
+A virus that's wallpapered itself onto the walls of our homes and workplaces (for many the same thing), it's fondled our hearts, and casually walks with us when we enter out into the world.

 It holds us by a leash.
-One of those retractable ones we choke on when we get excited and pull too hard.
+A retractable one that chokes us when we get excited and pull ahead too hard.

 Yet in spite of this, our human resourcefulness has managed to find ways to engage with the world ~ like the puppy chasing its tail round and round.
-We've adapted and realized, this is a marathon, where the effing finish line keeps moving.
+We've adapted and realized, this is a marathon.
+Where the damn finish line keeps moving.

 This is a marathon... where the finish line keeps moving.

 Although we have the capacity to adapt, we don't have to ignore how hard its been, and still is.
 There's a continual rocking motion.
 One step forward two steps back.
-Pivoting, hybriding (I know, not a word), cheerleading our pom poms off if you're a leader of people or at all positive minded, digging in and doin' the work needed to be done (thank you health care workers ~ #iluvu).
+Pivoting, hybriding (I know, not a word), cheerleading our pom poms off if you're a leader of people or at all positive minded, digging in and doin' the work needed to be done.

-However, over the last year and a half we've all been playing at something without really knowing it.
+However, over the last 2 years we've all been playing at something without really knowing it.

 We are examples of what resiliency looks like.

-As you wake up (those blessed to do so) to around 600 days or more of, "Everything You Need To Know About Coronavirus In The World", it’s no doubt you might be tired, or digging into routines and systems that work well for you.
+As you wake up (those blessed to do so) to around 700+ days of, "Everything You Need To Know About Coronavirus In The World", it’s no doubt you might be tired, or digging deeper into routines and systems that work well for you.

 We're all wanting to move on.
-Wave a sparkly wand that'll zap a little groove magic into the air.
-Something that'll help cut through the fatigue we're all feeling?
+Wave a sparkly wand that'll zap a little groovy magic into the air.
+Find something that'll help cut through the fatigue we're feeling.

 #1 Small Victories